prashankkadam/IDMP-Data-Analysis-Tool/README.txt

 2- Install the requirements.txt by running the following command: pip install -r requirements.txt

-3- In your terminal run the following command - python index.py

-4- Once the file runs successfully, open your browser and paste the following URL: http://127.0.0.1:8050/
+3- Once the file runs successfully, open your browser and paste the following URL: http://127.0.0.1:8050/(the port may vary, check your console)

-5- You will now be able to access your dash app
+4- You will now be able to access your dash app

 Thanks!!!!!!!